Killing of Eric Garner: Eric Garner

-Eric Garner (September 15, 1970 – July 17, 2014) was a 43-year-old African-American man.
+Eric Bernard Garner (September 15, 1970 – July 17, 2014) was a 43-year-old African American man.
 He was a horticulturist at the New York City Department of Parks and Recreation before quitting for health reasons.
-Garner, who was married to Esaw Garner, has been described by his friends as a "neighborhood peacemaker" and as a generous, congenial person.
-He was the father of six children, had three grandchildren, and at the time of his death had a 3-month-old child.
+Garner, who was married to Esaw Garner, was described by his friends as a "neighborhood peacemaker" and a generous, congenial person.
+At the time of his death, he was the father of six children, including a then-3-month-old child, and had three grandchildren.

 Garner had been arrested by the NYPD more than 30 times since 1980 on charges such as assault, resisting arrest, and grand larceny.
 According to an article in The New York Times, many of these arrests had been for allegedly selling unlicensed cigarettes.
 In 2007, he filed a handwritten complaint in federal court accusing a police officer of conducting a cavity search of him on the street, "digging his fingers in my rectum in the middle of the street" while people passed by.
 Garner had, according to The New York Times, "recently ... told lawyers at Legal Aid that he intended to take all the cases against him to trial".
 At the time of the incident, he was out on bail for allegedly selling untaxed cigarettes, driving without a license, marijuana possession, and false personation.